Dinhpham04/chat-realtime-nestjs-backend/.github/instructions/instruction-senior.md

 - **Error Handling**: Try-catch, custom errors, proper logging
 - **Naming**: Descriptive, consistent, no abbreviations
 - **Comments**: Why, not what.
 Document complex business logic
+- **No hard code**: Use environment variables or declarative configuration

 ---